 I’m not going to fib—planning a wedding takes dedication and some extra doses of positivity.
 I learned early on that zero planning can happen when the bride is running on fumes.
 You’ll only exhaust yourself and scare the local Starbucks staff.
 I now make sure I have “me” time, as in no wedding planning, no fitness training or meal prepping and no emails.
 Last Friday I sat in bed watching The Great Gatsby from under my comforter.
 Zero guilt.

 It’s definitely hard to escape the constant need to write to-do lists and check for emails from vendors every five minutes—especially as an avid smartphone user.
-Within 48 hours of being engaged, I downloaded various wedding planning apps—each with their own timelines for planning.
+Within 48 hours of being engaged, I downloaded various wedding planning apps and viewed a number of websites —each with their own timelines for planning.

 Although I found these timelines to be helpful as general guides, I’ve decided not to use them as the ultimate outline for my wedding planning.
 They throw in a lot of unnecessary, anxiety-inducing tasks.
 Book your day after the wedding brunch?
 Hire a personal trainer?
 Interview babysitters to watch your guests’ children?
 No thanks.
 I check the apps maybe once or twice a month just to make sure I’m generally on top things.